Juan Mayorga: Biography

+On April 12, 2018, he was elected a member of the Language Academy to occupy chair "M," which had been vacant since the death of poet and linguist Carlos Bousoño on October 24, 2015.
+Philologist Dolores Corbella was also a candidate for that chair.
+Mayorga's candidacy was supported by academics Luis María Ansón, Luis Mateo Díez, and José Manuel Sánchez Ron.

 Works

 His 2015 play Reykjavík involves a recreation of the World Chess Championship 1972 which took place in the Icelandic capital between Boris Spassky and Bobby Fischer.
 It has been adapted for radio and was broadcast on BBC Radio 3 in 2023.